Learning Web Development is Like Learning How to Paint

 Now you are hooked and want to have a repeat experience.
 Over time, you develop a passion to read books and take classes on how to paint without the paint by number template.

-But wait, aren’t painting by numbers a bad idea?
+But wait, isn’t painting by numbers a bad idea?
 They are bad at teaching brush strokes or color theory but great in teaching someone how to paint a picture that is good enough to share.

 Painting by numbers builds confidence and instills hope that they CAN become a painter.